-The outcomes of the Yanchep Lagoon Master Plan process have further clarified the vision of stakeholders and the community for the area, and the Proponent has refined concept designs for the old surf club site accordingly, including revising the concept materials palette to ensure the design more closely reflects the community's preferences.
+The outcomes of the YLMP process have further clarified the vision of stakeholders and the community for the area, and the Proponent has refined concept designs for the old surf club site accordingly, including revising the concept materials palette to ensure the design more closely reflects the community's preferences (refer Attachment 5).
 It should be noted that these are indicative only, and that the details may be subject to change during the detailed design and planning process.

 The Proponent's proposal involves development of a two-storey café, restaurant and bar facilities.
 The proposed development has the ability to be adapted and extended in future and construction will allow for this to occur, should market conditions warrant this and Council want to explore these options.
-Any future opportunities will be considered at the time but the proposal is not reliant on this occurring.
+Any future opportunities will be considered at the time, and will require the City's approval as sublessor, but the proposal is not reliant on this occurring.